 Welcome to TickPick's detailed Kinnick Stadium seating chart page.
 We have everything you need to know about Kinnick Stadium from detailed row and seat numbers, to where the best seats are.
 Have a question about seat obstructions, concert configurations, venue parking or anything else relating to Kinnick Stadium?
-Ask below in the comments!No hidden service fees.
-100% BuyerTrust guarantee.
+Ask below in the comments!No service fees.
+100% BuyerTrust Guarantee.

 The Hawkeyes bench is located on the west end of the field between sections 126 and 127, while the visiting bench is located in front of the mirrored sections across the field on the east end between sections 105 and 106.

 Traditionally, the best seats in which to watch the game from in Kinnick Stadium would be located as close as possible to the 50 yard line, which in this stadium would be section 127 on the Hawkeye's bench side and section 105 on the opposing team's bench side.
 It should be noted that one would probably want to sit up a few rows (roughly 8-10) if you are seated in a section behind a team bench, as it is possible the players and staff on the field could obstruct one???s view.

 Student sections in Kinnick Stadium are located in the southwest wing of the stadium in sections 217-221 and 117-123, and the school's band is located in section 116.
 Tickets in these sections cannot be purchased on the secondary market, as these students are given tickets for home games that are transferable.